 Is virtual school homeschool?

-To answer these common homeschooling and virtual schooling questions, let’s take a closer look:
+To answer these common homeschooling and virtual schooling questions, let’s take a closer look by breaking down each one:

 What Is Homeschooling?